MattCSmith/Project-365/README.md

 ## Day 103
 #### **Project:** Challenged.Dev - Next.js Frontend
 I spent today working on building the footer and making some general improvements to the overall styling and theme of the site, working towards a more cohesive design.

+## Day 104
+#### **Project:** Challenged.Dev - Next.js Frontend
+Today, I again had very little time, so I so I continued to plug away at teh leaderboard.
+I have also started to consider the implementation of some of the other features I have planned.